xxfoundation/elixxir-docs/cmix.md

 }
 ```

-That ClientKeyRequestSignature is in fact not merely a signature of
+That `ClientKeyRequestSignature` is in fact not merely a signature of
-the serialized ClientKeyRequest because the signing algorithm is RSA
+the serialized `ClientKeyRequest` because the signing algorithm is RSA
 therefore the output will be the same size as the input which in this
-case is the hash of the serialized ClientKeyRequest.
+case is the hash of the serialized `ClientKeyRequest`.
 The client's DH
 public key is cryptographically linked with this signature since it's
 encapsulating message is serialized, hashed and then signed.
 This is
 common practice when using RSA signatures.

+Here's where the signature is created:

 https://git.xx.network/elixxir/client/-/blob/release/network/node/register.go#L225

-The response message is of type SignedKeyResponse which encapsulates
+The response message is of type `SignedKeyResponse` which encapsulates
 ClientKeyResponse:

 ```